lyfegame/mineflayer-viaproxy/README.md

 }
 ```

+# NOTICE 2
+This plugin does not work with Python, due to JSPYBridge breaking internally.
+It is not my fault, as far as I know, and I do not know why.

 ### TODOS
 - [x] Support bedrock versions
 - [x] Support adding accounts to ViaProxy gracefully.
 - [ ] Make fix for prismarine-registry more robust (see patches)
 - [ ] Add support for more ViaVersion options
 - [ ] Add support for more ViaProxy options
+- [ ] Support Python

 ## Installation